-After a spellbound night under the stars in the Thar Desert, it was time to wrap up camping.
+After a spellbound night under the stars in the Thar Desert, it was time to wrap up camp.
 Talking about all the fun about last night and discussing our levels of endurance for cold weather, we were headed to Kuldhara village in Jaisalmer, Rajasthan.

 The wheels of the jeep creaked as they landed on the highway as if desperately wanting to embrace a well-laid road after haggling between thorn-filled road in the Thar desert.